Reviews of Therapies

 The Society for Integrative Oncology (SIO) provides information for patients and professionals on advanced evidence-based, comprehensive, integrative health care to improve the lives of people affected by cancer.

-National Center for Complementary and Alternative Medicine is the Federal Government's lead agency for scientific research on complementary and alternative medicine.
-The mission of NCCAM is to define, through rigorous scientific investigation, the usefulness and safety of complementary and alternative medicine interventions and their roles in improving health and health care.
+National Center for Complementary and Integrative Health is the Federal Government's lead agency for scientific research on complementary and integrative health approaches.
+The mission of NCCIH is to define, through rigorous scientific investigation, the usefulness and safety of complementary and integrative health interventions and their roles in improving health and health care.